british special forces

 The Special Air Service has access to a wider range of weapons than the average UK squaddie.

-22 SAS are provided with communications and IT support by 264 (SAS) Squadron of the Royal Corps of Signals.
+The 22nd Special Air Service are provided with communications and SIGINT support by 264 (SAS) Squadron of the Royal Corps of Signals.